Skip to main content

 • CRIP – Centralized Residency Interview Program

-The CRIP interview process provides a means of saving time and money as hospital faculty and residency candidates interview together in one major city during one six-day period in January each year.
+The CRIP interview process saves time and money as hospital faculty and residency candidates interview together in one major city over one six-day period in January each year.

 AACPM staff also support the activities of the Association’s Board of Directors and several Councils representing member podiatric medical schools and residency programs.